ef655/ptype/README.md

 ## Overview

-ptype is a typing practice program that runs in the terminal and aims to help the user accelerate their typing speed (or simply to exert your energy on).
+ptype is a typing practice program that runs in the terminal and aims to help the user accelerate their typing speed (or simply to exert their energy on).

 For a comprehensive document on the features and how to configure ptype, see `ptype(6)` after installation.